Am I required to live in Honors housing?

 First, make sure that you request and are approved through the Center for Students with Disabilities for your housing accommodation.
 Once that accommodation is on file, Residential Life will work on placing you in an appropriate space.
 For incoming first-year students, they will attempt to place you in the Honors First-Year Residential Community on your campus.
 After your first year, they will attempt to place you in the community you request on your housing application.
 If there is no appropriate space within a given community, they will contact you to discuss your placement.
 If you have any questions about your specific circumstances, please email livingoncampus@uconn.edu.

-Are there exemptions that would allow me to not live in the Honors First-Year community (Buckley/Shippee Residential Halls)?
+Are there exemptions for living in the Honors First-Year Residential Community?

 Exemptions may be given on a case-by-case basis.
 These include students that are NCAA athletes (living in student athlete housing), commuters, or those that require gender-inclusive housing or medical accommodations.
 If you require an exemption, please email us.